genbtc/goxgui/README.md

 * PyQt (matching the above Python / Qt versions)
 * pycrypto 2.6

-goxtool will be installed with goxgui, so you don't need to install it manually.
+goxtool will be downloaded with goxgui, so you don't need to install it manually.

-Installation
+Installation from Source
 ------------

 Please note: **you must make sure all prerequisites are installed**, otherwise the application will not work.